 “I can’t tell you how many times I have had to give up my driver’s license while driving on the highway through a small town,” said Andre Morrison, 49.
 “Like most people I go ahead and plead guilty so I can hurry up and get my license back.
 Now there’s no rush.”

-Dennis Ellison, 33, said police officers (especially in Chicago) often stop black drivers hoping to find a gun, drugs or a warrant issued against them.
+Dennis Ellison, 33, said police officers (especially in Chicago) often stop young drivers hoping to find a gun, drugs or a warrant issued against them.

 “At least now [these laws make] it is harder for them to stop us for no apparent reason,” Ellison said.